PeterHolmsoe/Social_data_final_report/README.md

 <iframe src="https://demo-map-us.herokuapp.com/pop-notebook" width="800" height="525"></iframe>
 </p>

+COVID-19 is very dangerous, and before reading on this article, keep in mind how the development of casualties due to COVID-19 has developed in the US:

+<iframe src="https://giphy.com/embed/UrnyxJmrg5x8qKJ2XY" width="960" height="512" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

 ## Politcal testing strategy

 The test strategy is high in New York (NY), this makes sense since they are the worst affected state.
 However, it's interesting to notice how California (CA) performes many tests even though the spread of the virus isn't that severe in that state.